 Once in London, Anna Guérin visited the British Legion headquarters at No. 1 Regent Street – along from her hotel.
 Whether she had sent a cablegram to them from Canada, ahead of her arrival, or HRH the Prince of Wales had put in a good word for her … is not known.
 In her Synopsis (1941), Anna Guérin described going to London after Canada “where the English Veterans’ Organisation was in the great need”.

 There must have been some prior contact though because, reportedly before her arrival, Colonel George Crosfield (who would hold the post of Legion Chairman 1927-1930) asked General Secretary Colonel Edward Charles Heath DSO if he would meet with Madame Guérin.
-Anna Guérin showed the British Legion men samples of her artificial poppies.
+Anna Guérin showed the two British Legion men samples of her artificial poppies.
 She asked if they would consider adopting the remembrance poppy symbol.

 Anna Guérin wrote in her 1941 Synopsis [sic]: “Field Marshall Haig , the President , called a meeting where I explain the Idea which was adopted immediately , but they had no money in the Treasury to order their Poppies .
 It was September and the Armistice day in November.
 I offered them to order their Poppies in France for them , so my own responsibility , that they would paid them after .
 Gladly they accepted my offer .